When it comes to creating a classy look for the kitchen, quartz worktops really are where it’s at.

 With a local company, you can expect friendly and helpful staff who are only too happy to share their experience and expertise, rather than just giving you the big sell.

-How to keep the cost of quartz worktops down?
+How can I keep the cost of quartz worktops down?

 This is for the simple reason that few people are ever likely to have kitchen materials at the top of their shopping list at this time of year.
 With so many other things to think about, sales of quartz worktops are likely to be low.
 Because of this, you usually see a whole host of super deals, special offers and discounted prices to choose from.

 Most people have heard the good advice to never just accept the first quote you are given.
-It always makes sense to get a least two comparative quotes on quartz worktop prices to consider before making a decision.
-With a major purchase such as a quartz worktop, it really does make sense to take your time to gather a few quotes before you dig deep into your pockets.
+It always makes sense to get a least two comparative quotes on new quartz kitchen worktops to consider before making a decision.
+With a major purchase such as new quartz worktops, it really does make sense to take your time to gather a few quotes before you dig deep into your pockets.

 It’s also a good idea to make your own estimation before you get any market quotes.
 Okay, so it might be a little rough around the edges and not exact – but it will give you a pretty clear idea whether the quotes you are given are fair or not.

 To work out your own estimate, measure up the area you want to install the countertop.
 Do the measurements in inches by length and breadth and then convert the measurements into the square footage.
 Finally, to calculate the total estimate, add up all the square, rectangular and triangular areas and convert to square footage.